-- L O Lord,
+- L O Lord, C Have Mercy on us.

-L O Christ,

-L O Lord,

-C Have Mercy on us.
+- L O Christ, C Have Mercy on us.

-L O Lord,

-C Have Mercy on us.
+- L O Lord, C Have Mercy on us.

-- Gloria in Excelsis ~ Glory to God in the Highest
+Gloria in Excelsis ~ Glory to God in the Highest

-- L Glory to God in the highest, and peace to his people on earth.

-- C Lord God, heavenly King, almighty God and Father: We worship You, we give You thanks, and we praise You for Your glory.

-- Lord Jesus Christ, only Son of the Father, You are Lord and God, You are the Lamb of God:

-- C Lord Jesus Christ, You take away the sin of the world; have mercy on us.

-- Lord Jesus Christ, You are seated at the right hand of the Father; and we ask you to graciously receive our prayer.

-- For You alone are the Holy One,
+- L Glory to God in the highest, and peace to his people on earth. - C Lord God, heavenly King, almighty God and Father: We worship You, we give You thanks, and we praise You for Your glory. - Lord Jesus Christ, only Son of the Father, You are Lord and God, You are the Lamb of God: - C Lord Jesus Christ, You take away the sin of the world; have mercy on us. - Lord Jesus Christ, You are seated at the right hand of the Father; and we ask you to graciously receive our prayer. - C For You alone are the Holy One, You alone are the Lord, with the Holy Spirit, in the glory of God the Father.
+Amen.

-You alone are the Lord,
+You alone are the Most High, Jesus Christ,